GerhardusC/htmlTransformer/README.md

 Usage: rocketseed-interview [OPTIONS]

 Options:
-  -p, --port <PORT>  Port to serve on [default: 3000] -h, --help         Print help
+  -p, --port <PORT>            Port to serve on [default: 3000] -s, --serve-dir <SERVE_DIR>  [default: ./dist]
+  -h, --help                   Print help
   -V, --version                Print version

 ## API

 ### GET `/`
-Retrieve the help page.
+Retrieve the home page where you may test the API endpoint.

 ### POST `/transform`
 Transform the contents of all elements matching a CSS selector to a specified case.